veeily812/Brazilian_Ecomerce_EDA_project/README.md

 - **Product Attributes:** Details about product categories, descriptions, and physical characteristics.
 - **Customer Reviews:** Survey responses and written feedback, with all company and partner names replaced by Game of Thrones great houses for privacy.

-**Note:**
-- An order may contain multiple items, and each item can be fulfilled by a different seller.
-- All identifying text for stores and partners has been anonymized.

-## Additional Data: Marketing Funnel

-A separate Marketing Funnel Dataset is available and can be joined with the e-commerce dataset for a marketing perspective on each order.
-Instructions for joining these datasets are provided within the project resources.

-## Context

-Olist connects small businesses from across Brazil to major sales channels through a single platform.
-Merchants sell products via the Olist Store and leverage Olist's logistics partners for direct shipping to customers.
-After delivery or upon the estimated delivery date, customers receive a satisfaction survey to rate their purchase experience and provide comments.

 For more information about Olist, visit: [www.olist.com](https://www.olist.com).

 ## Data Exploration